 The Government say that the aim of the benefit cap is to make people work more hours or move to cheaper accommodation.
-Neither of those options has been possible during the covid crisis, so what possible justification have the Government got for persisting with that policy, which prevents families from receiving what the Department for Work and Pensions itself believes to be necessary?
+Neither of those options has been possible during the covid crisis, so what possible justification have the Government for persisting with that policy, which prevents families from receiving what the Department for Work and Pensions itself believes to be necessary?

 The benefit cap does play an important part, but the hon.
-Gentleman may not aware of the exemptions to it.
+Gentleman may not be aware of the exemptions to it.
 New and existing claimants can benefit from a nine-month grace period when their benefit will not be capped if they have a sustained work history.
 Since 2013, nearly 220,000 households which were subject to the benefit cap are now no longer capped.